vsummet/cms230notes/assembly/as-chap14-subroutines.md

 * `$r0` — This register contains the return value from the subroutine.

 ## A Simple Program
 Below is a simple first program.
-In this program, `main` calls a simple function `alwaysthree` which simply returns 3.
+In this program, `main` calls a simple function `returnThree` which simply returns 3.

 ```
 // Calling a function using bl